'They Are Scared': Relatives Of Mass Shooting Victims Said There's No Protection For Witnesses Who Speak Up

 And later on Wednesday, a party bus in Lincoln Park was shot up when gunmen drove up targeting people inside.
 A security guard and bus driver among eight hit.
 All should survive.

-“We are in a battle for the heart and soul of some of these communities as it relates to violence.”
+“We are in a battle for the heart and soul of some of these communities as it relates to violence,” said Chicago Police Supt.
+David Brown.

-CPD Superintendent David Brown said as detectives investigate, many surviving victims are not talking.
+Brown said as detectives investigate, many surviving victims are not talking.

 “It doesn’t hurt to tell, but they are scared.
-We’re not getting any type of protection if they tell,” said Janice Warren, the aunt of one of the victims.MORE NEWS: Firefighters Extinguish Extra-Alarm Fire At South Shore High-Rise; Mother, Two Children Taken To Hospital For Smoke Inhalation
+We’re not getting any type of protection if they tell,” Warren said.MORE NEWS: Summit Seeks To Help Latino Community Fight Alzheimer's And Stigma Against It

 It is unclear if the shootings are connected.